Makes-Innovation-Hub/bit-mentor-server/README.md

 ## Enviroment variables

 There needs to be an enviroment variable for the server link
 SERVER_URL="URL"

+- `MONGO_USERNAME`: Username for MongoDB Atlas.
+- `MONGO_PASSWORD`: Password for MongoDB Atlas.
+- `MONGO_CLUSTER_URL`: Cluster URL for MongoDB Atlas.

-## How to run
+## How to Run

-In root directory, open terminal and run these commands
+In the root directory, open terminal and run these commands:
 ```
 pip install -r requirements.txt
 python -m server.server
 ```

 To run tests use this command
 ```